Aethels/ctrl-future/README.md

 # Sample Codes for every week topics

+This repository contains sample codes of different algorithms and data structures in Python.
+Each folder represents a topic.

 ## Includes:
 * Week 1 - Binary Search(Recursive/Iterative)
 * Week 1 - Quick Sort(Recursive/Iterative)